amohapatra3/amohapatra3.github.io/website/docs/broader-initiatives/cli-sdk-examples.md

 ### SDK example

 The SDK examples I created in XML and JSON were translated into a variety of programming languages.
-The following example usage is for the AWS Cloud Map `GetServiceAttribute` operation in JavaScript. **To view the example in the SDK reference for JavaScript instead, see [GetServiceAttributesCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/servicediscovery/command/GetServiceAttributesCommand/).**
+The following example usage is for the AWS Cloud Map `GetServiceAttribute` operation in JavaScript. **To view this example in the SDK reference for JavaScript, see [GetServiceAttributesCommand](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/client/servicediscovery/command/GetServiceAttributesCommand/).**

 ```js
 // Gets service attributes using a service ARN instead of service ID, useful when working with shared namespaces.
 Shows attributes for a service created by a sharee in a namespace owned by another account.